equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 See [anthos/cluster/bundled-lb-admin-uc1-config.yaml.sample](https://github.com/packet-labs/google-anthos/blob/master/anthos/cluster/bundled-lb-admin-uc1-config.yaml.sample) to see what the Anthos parameters are when the default settings are used to create the environment.

-## Use an existing Packet project
+## Use an existing Equinix Metal project
-If you have an existing Packet project you can use it assuming the project has at least 5 available vlans, Packet project has a limit of 12 Vlans and this setup uses 5 of them.
+If you have an existing Equinix Metal project you can use it assuming the project has at least 5 available vlans, Equinix Metal project has a limit of 12 Vlans and this setup uses 5 of them.

-Get your Project ID, navigate to the Project from the packet.com console and click on PROJECT SETTINGS, copy the PROJECT ID.
+Get your Project ID, navigate to the Project from the console.equinixmetal.com console and click on PROJECT SETTINGS, copy the PROJECT ID.

 add the following variables to your terraform.tfvars